-Multifamily technology refers to the software platforms and digital tools used to manage, operate, and scale multifamily properties across the United States.
+Multifamily technology refers to the software platforms and digital tools used to manage, operate, and scale properties across the United States.

 Historically, multifamily property management relied on:

-Modern multifamily software replaces these processes with centralized systems that provide real-time visibility across properties, teams, and portfolios.
+Modern software replaces these processes with centralized systems that provide real-time visibility across properties, teams, and portfolios.

 In the U.S. multifamily market, technology adoption has accelerated due to:

-Multifamily technology is not a single system, it’s an ecosystem of interconnected tools.
+It is not a single system, it’s an ecosystem of interconnected tools.
 Common software categories include:

 Platforms that handle leasing, rent collection, resident records, and day-to-day property operations.